Dieselboss semi truck driver online truckstop

 • Can be used anywhere that you have an internet connection

-• Have to own (or buy) a laptop computer.
+• Have to own (or buy) a laptop computer, a compatible cell phone, or tablet device.

 • Have to have a reasonably fast internet connection